xiaokaichen2000/xiaokaichen2000.github.io/_pages/about.md

   - /about.html
 ---

-<font size=3>I am a Ph.D. candidate of the Edwardson School of Industrial Engineering, Purdue University.
-I am fortunate to be supervised by [Prof. Gesualdo Scutari](https://engineering.purdue.edu/~gscutari/) and it's going to be my fifth year starting from 2026 Fall. </font>
+I am a Ph.D. candidate of the Edwardson School of Industrial Engineering, Purdue University.
+I am fortunate to be supervised by [Prof. Gesualdo Scutari](https://engineering.purdue.edu/~gscutari/) and it's going to be my fifth year starting from 2026 Fall.

 Educations